cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 - **Scope-first rollouts** (VGS before VPC/SI+) to protect data quality and user trust.
 - **Escalation paths** for ambiguous queries, rather than forcing a confident answer.
 - **Human-in-the-loop for all medium and high-risk decisions**, with override authority always retained by buyers.
-- **Confidence thresholds tied to decision impact**, not uniform across all query types.
+- **Confidence thresholds that vary by decision impact** (for example, stricter bars for pricing than for metadata lookups).
 - **Explicit "I don't know" responses** when uncertainty exceeds acceptable bounds.

-**Use AI Where It Adds Value - Not Everywhere It Can Fit**
+**Use AI Where It Adds Value**

-One of the biggest lessons I learned is that not everything needs to be solved with an LLM.
+One of the biggest lessons I learned is that plenty of problems are better solved without an LLM at the center.
 Some tasks are much better handled with deterministic rules, structured search, or backend logic.
 Many AI products fail because they assume a model should sit at the center of everything.

 In the procurement project, I intentionally designed a hybrid architecture.
 The LLM handled reasoning and summarization.
 RAG handled truth and grounding.
 Backend logic handled IDs, metadata, and compliance rules.
 Traditional search handled exact matches.
 This mix allowed us to optimize for cost, accuracy, and speed - all without turning every interaction into a model call.

-Ultimately, this approach helped me see AI not as a replacement for traditional software, but as an orchestrator.
-It’s the connective tissue that makes existing systems more accessible and intelligent, without overshadowing the strengths of traditional engineering.
+Ultimately, this approach helped me see AI as orchestration layered on traditional software: connective tissue that makes existing systems more accessible and intelligent while engineering keeps owning deterministic logic.

 ---
-**Differentiation Comes From Insight, Not Models**
+**Differentiation Comes From Insight**

-One of the most humbling realizations I had is that access to models is no longer a competitive advantage.
-Anyone can use GPT-4.
-Anyone can wire up a RAG pipeline.
-But not everyone understands the domain deeply enough to design systems that truly solve problems.
+Access to models is no longer a competitive advantage on its own.
+Anyone can use GPT-4 or wire up a RAG pipeline; fewer people understand the domain deeply enough to design systems that truly solve problems.

-What made our procurement AI successful wasn’t the sophistication of the model.
-It was the specificity of the product insight: how buyers search, what they fear missing, how contracts evolve, the subtle differences between VGS and VPC content types, the edge cases around amendments, and the real-world variation in document formats.
-These nuances made the solution genuinely defensible - because they came from watching, listening, and learning, not from plugging a model into a template.
+What made our procurement AI successful was the specificity of the product insight: how buyers search, what they fear missing, how contracts evolve, the subtle differences between VGS and VPC content types, the edge cases around amendments, and the real-world variation in document formats.
+Those nuances came from watching, listening, and learning, which made the solution genuinely defensible compared with dropping a model into a generic template.

 ---
-**Validate With Real Users, Not Demos**
+**Validate With Real Users and Real Documents**

 AI demos are thrilling - everything works, everything looks smart, everything is snappy.
 But the moment you bring real workflows and real documents into the picture, the cracks appear.
 That’s why I leaned heavily on user testing, both structured and exploratory.

 Sometimes the AI responded perfectly; other times it struggled because the prompt was vague or the document structure was messy.
 But every failure taught us something useful.
 I discovered that users needed training as much as the model did.
 I realized that citations and transparency mattered more than conversational polish.
 And I learned which tasks needed hybrid logic rather than pure AI.

-This reinforced a principle I now deeply believe in: AI products live or die in the hands of real users, not in the hands of engineers.
+This reinforced a principle I now deeply believe in: AI products live or die in the hands of real users more than in internal engineering demos.

 ---